 You will need to be approved by your bank to collect payment via Direct Debit and will need an approved infrastructure, standard documentation and mandate and must follow the Direct Debit rules set down by BACS.

 Banks can be very risk averse and not all of their business customers will be authorised to collect by Direct Debit.
 They often require minimum turnover levels and strong balance sheets.
 Setting up a Direct Debit facility also allows companies access to obtain funds directly from their customers’ accounts.
-As a result banks usually require that companies have been successfully trading for a number of years to obtain a Direct Debit facility.
+As a result, banks usually require that companies have been successfully trading for a number of years to obtain a Direct Debit facility.
 It is possible to outsource the Direct Debit collection to a third party.
-However in this instance the charges are much higher and any financial advantage of using Direct Debits rather than recurring card payments is lost.
+However in this instance, the charges are much higher and any financial advantage of using Direct Debits rather than recurring card payments is lost.

 Will your customers accept Direct Debit as a payment method?

 While Direct Debit is a good form of collection for B2B it is not as effective for B2C.
 Many individuals will simply not sign a Direct Debit mandate.
 Typically, businesses collecting money from consumers see an uptake of between 60% and 80% for Direct Debits.
 This depends on the demographics of the person being asked to pay.
 Typically the less wealthy in society are less likely to sign a Direct Debit mandate.
 There is a good reason for this.
 Many bank account holders have had Direct Debits returned unpaid when they have insufficient funds in their accounts.
 This means the banks will impose significant bank charges.
-In the worst case scenario these charges can take the account holder overdrawn and then the bank impose even more charges.
-Bank account holders who have experienced this situation blame the Direct Debit system and the lack of control it gives them over their payments and often resolve never to pay by Direct Debit again.
+In the worst case scenario, these charges can take the account holder overdrawn and then the bank impose even more charges.
+Bank account holders who have experienced this situation blame the Direct Debit system and the lack of control it gives them over their payments and often resolves never to pay by Direct Debit again.

 How can Recurring Card Payments help?